ppy/osu-wiki/wiki/Tournaments/CWC/2015/en.md

 1. There will be 1 mappool for the Group Stage, 1 mappool for Round 16, 1 mappool for the Quarter-finals, 1 mappool for the Semi-finals and 1 mappool for the Finals.
    - Finals Week 1 & Finals Week 2 use the same mappool.
-2. Each mappool consists of 4 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock) and [DoubleTime](/wiki/Game_modifier/Double_Time)
+2. Each mappool consists of 4 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock) and [Double Time](/wiki/Game_modifier/Double_Time)
 3. Each mappool consists of 19 maps in total.
 4. Each mappool has one Tiebreaker.
 5. The NoMod bracket will be played with no modes activated.
-6. The Hidden, HardRock and DoubleTime bracket will be played with the respective modes activated.
+6. The Hidden, Hard Rock and Double Time bracket will be played with the respective modes activated.
-   - Optionally, you can enable Hidden on the HardRock or DoubleTime beatmaps.
+   - Optionally, you can enable Hidden on the Hard Rock or Double Time beatmaps.
 7. The Tiebreaker will be played under FreeMod conditions.
-   - Optionally, you can enable HardRock, Hidden or both on the Tiebreaker beatmap.
+   - Optionally, you can enable Hard Rock, Hidden or both on the Tiebreaker beatmap.
 8. The size of the NoMod bracket will be 6 in all stages.
 9. The size of the mod-specific brackets will be 4 in all stages.